vuepress/core/docs/reference/theme-api.md

 - Details:

-  A theme should never be used multiple times, so this option should not be set.
+  A theme should never be used multiple times, so this option is not supported in theme API.

 ## Theme Specific Options

 ### extends

-- Type: `string`
+- Type: `Theme`

 - Details:

-  The name of the theme to inherit.
+  The theme to inherit.

   All of the Theme API of the parent theme will be inherited, but the child theme will not override the parent theme directly.
 Theme specific options will override according to following rules: